 What makes things complicated is that we’re looking at percentage values.

-The first thing we need to do is to calculate the percentage, and then work out a logic to retrieve the value from the prior day that the store was open.
-We need to take into account not only the weekends, but also holidays if they are a part of the date table as well.
+The first thing we need to do is to calculate the percentage, and then work out the logic to retrieve the value from the prior day that the store was open.
+We need to take into account not only the weekends but also holidays if they are a part of the date table as well.

 Here’s one of the Power BI tips I always like to share: if you want to include holidays within your date table, check out the forum where I’ve created a video on how I create my date tables.